Woffee/midterm-2024-calc/readme.md

 ### Calculation History Management with Pandas

 Utilize Pandas to manage a robust calculation history, enabling users to:
-- Load, save, clear, and delete history records through the REPL interface.
+- Load, save, clear ~~and delete ,~~ history records through the REPL interface.

 ### Professional Logging Practices